Solana

 Start testing them.

-The playground lets you fire real requests against a live testnet server.
+The playground lets you fire real requests against a live Solana server -devnet, testnet, or mainnet.
 See every step of the 402 flow as it happens.